obyteorg/new-obyteorg/docroot/user/pages/grants/_article/article.md

         <p>Proposals and pre-proposals have the same content requirements, the difference being only that pre-proposals are submitted to the community for public discussion and can be amended many times to incorporate feedback from the community, while proposals are final formal documents that necessarily trigger the grant committee vote.</p>
         <p>It’s up to the applicant(s) to decide when their pre-proposal has matured to be submitted as a finished proposal but at least a week of public discussion is recommended.</p>
         <p>Applicant(s) can withdraw their pre-proposal at any time for any reason.</p>
-        <p>Proposals and pre-proposals should be published as an online document (google doc, etc) and a link to the document, as well as its summary, should be published in <a target="_blank" href="https://discord.obyte.org">Discord</a> channel #grants.</p>
+        <p>Proposals and pre-proposals should be published as an online document (google doc, etc) and a link to the document, as well as its summary, should be published in <a target="_blank" rel="noopener" href="https://discord.obyte.org">Discord</a> channel #grants.</p>
     </div>
     <div class="element-block">
         <h2>Content of (pre)proposal</h2>